NLnetLabs/krill/doc/development/multi-user/architecture.md

 So, `AuthProviders` respond with a definition of the actor they propose be created, an `ActorDef`, and only the `Authorizer` can decide to promote that to an `Actor`.

-TODO: What about the credentials found but not good case?

 ## Built-in Actors